dacadeorg/vector-database-boilerplate/README.md

 1. Create an account on [supabase.com](https://supabase.com/dashboard/sign-in?) if you don't have any.
 2. Create new project
-> You will need an organization so select one in the popup which will be location of you project.
-> Create password for your database, past it somewhere safe, you will need it.

 3. To enable postgres to store vector datatypes we need to extend it.